Howard Moscoe: 2006–2010

-Moscoe has called for Ontario's disabled parking system to be overhauled, arguing that the current system is both outdated and rampant with abuse.
-He says that many non-disabled Ontarians are currently using disabled parking permits for convenience purposes.
-In a letter published in the Toronto Star in February 2007, Moscoe argues that subsidies should be provided to the disabled poor, rather than to those who can afford their own and drive a car.
+Moscoe called for Ontario's disabled parking system to be overhauled, arguing that the current system was both outdated and rampant with abuse.
+He said that many non-disabled Ontarians were currently using disabled parking permits for convenience purposes.
+In a letter published in the Toronto Star in February 2007, Moscoe argued that subsidies should be provided to the disabled poor, rather than to those who can afford their own and drive a car.

 In late March 2007, Moscoe led the licensing and standards committee in supporting a ban on airport limousines picking up fares in Toronto (a practice sometimes called "scooping").
 Council approved the motion the following month, but imposed a one-month delay on its enforcement to allow further negotiations with the Greater Toronto Airport Authority and the City of Mississauga.
 Several airport drivers protested the new law at city council.

 In an unrelated matter, Moscoe attempted to have Toronto's numbered electoral wards given new names in early 2007.
 The motion was defeated by council.